 Markus Lüpertz (b.
 1941, Liberec, Bohemia) is one of the most important and influential artists to emerge from post-war Germany.
 In recent years, major retrospective surveys have been shown at Kunst- und Austellungshalle der Bundesrepublik Deutschland, Bonn (2009); Gemeentemuseum, The Hague (2011); The Hermitage State Museum, St. Petersburg (2014); the Musée d’Art Moderne de la Ville de Paris (2015); the Hirshhorn Museum and the Phillips Collection, Washington, DC (2017); and Haus der Kunst, Munich (2019).

-Markus Lüpertz: Recent Paintings opens 13 April 2021 at Michael Werner Gallery in London.
-Gallery hours are Monday through Friday, 10AM to 6PM.
+Markus Lüpertz: Recent Paintings opens 13 April at Michael Werner Gallery in London will remain on view through 15 May.
+Gallery hours are Tuesday through Saturday, 10AM to 6PM.
 For more information, please contact the gallery at email@example.com.